 1902 may have brought a period of anxiety for Long Street residents Henry and Charlotte Cursons, and their neighbours, the Lakes, Listers and Bakers.
-Their landlord, Mr J Warren, had died, and their homes were being auctioned.
+Following the deaths of their landlord Joseph Warren and his wife, their homes were being auctioned.
 Were the families having to find somewhere else to live?

 Auction

-A notice of the forthcoming auction of a small farm and house (said to be in the occupation of Mr E Lake), and three cottages with gardens (occupied by ‘Messrs.
-Curson, Lister and Baker’) appeared in the Eastern Daily Press on 20th May, 1902.
+A notice of the forthcoming auction of a small farm and house appeared in the Eastern Daily Press on 20th May, 1902.

 Lake Family

 The 1901 census captures 44 year old Colkirk born Elijah Lake living in Long Street with his 41 year old wife Emma, and daughters Margery 18 and Nellie 13.
-The notice of the auction mentions that in addition to a house, the Lake’s farm had ‘capital agricultural buildings and about 56 acres of arable and pasture land‘.
+They were, of course, at Cemetery Farm.

 The Lakes had arrived in Great Ellingham from North Elmham at some point after the 1891 census.
-Their time in Great Ellingham was short-lived, as by the time the 1911 census was undertaken, the Lake family had moved to Diss.
+Nevertheless, their time in Great Ellingham was short-lived.
+By the time the 1911 census was undertaken, the Lake family had moved to Diss.

 Lister Family